Igawawen: Under the Kingdom of Kuku

-While the Spaniards had control over some ports in the Maghreb, the Turks and the Kabyles supported each other against the Christian invaders, especially in the attempt to retake Béjaia in 1512, where the Kabyles numbered 20,000 in the battlefield, but failed to retake the city.
+While the Spaniards had control over some ports in the Maghreb, the Turks and the Kabyles supported each other against the Christian invaders, especially in the attempt to retake Béjaïa in 1512, where the Kabyles numbered 20,000 in the battlefield, but failed to retake the city.
 In 1555, there will be a new attempt, in which a large force of the Zwawa had participated to retake the city in the capture of Bejaia, which ultimately ended in success, and the Spanish were driven out of the city.

 However, the relationship between the Kabyles and the Ottomans was not always good.
 The relationship between Sidi Ahmed Ulkadi and the Barberossa brothers (Aruj and Khayr ad-Din) deteriorated because of the assassination of Salim at-Tumi, leader of the Thaaliba who controlled Algiers, by the Barberossa brothers in 1516 for their own interest.
 Perhaps it is for this reason that Sidi Ahmed Ulkadi had abandoned Aruj Barbarossa the year after, during the battle of Tlemcen, in which the Ottomans were defeated and Ziyyanid Sultan, Abu Hammou III, had been restored on the throne as a vassal of the Spanish Empire.
 The regency of Algiers had therefore lost its most important kabyle allies.
 After this event, war with Aruj's brother, Kheireddine Barberossa, was inevitable.
 The following year, the Kabyles, supported by the Hafsids of Tunis, confronted the Ottomans for the first time in the Battle of Issers, on the territory of the Aït Aicha tribe (province of Boumerdès).
 The Kabyles inflicted heavy losses on the Ottomans and emerged victorious.
-The way for Algiers became open, they seized the city the following year and Sidi Ahmed Ulkadi became master of Kuku and Algiers, and therefore controlled the Mitidja.
+The way for Algiers became open, they seized the city the following year and Sidi Ahmed Ulkadi became Master of Kuku and Algiers, and therefore controlled the Mitidja.
 Khayr ad-Din took refuge in Jijel after his defeat against the Kabyles, and he had captured Bona, Collo and Constantine and received the allegiance of many tribes in the region, although he failed to liberate all of Algeria.
 After five or even seven years, but more likely five, Sidi Ahmed Ulkadi was assassinated, and Khayr ad-Din had recaptured Algiers.